top of page

 'Your husband is a killer.
 He killed my father,’ he screamed with anger.

 'H-hey-hey hold your dirty tongue.
 My husband is a good astrologer.
 He can not change anybody’s destiny.
-One thing he is lacking is that-he is not a Good Liar like others.
+One thing is lacking- he is not a 'Good Liar' like others.
 Do you understand me?
 Now go, don't bother us anymore.’

 The young man grunted with filthy words and left the place.
 Ashutosh was watching the terrible scenario that was going on outside of his door.

 He never imagined that his wife would ever be empathetic towards him.
 He was stunned by his wife’s arguments.
 Her hidden support for him and appreciation for not being a ‘good liar’ was reflected in her arguments.
-But, he was confused, ‘Is it fair enough to tell the truth or one should do foul play on the horoscope?
+But, he was confused, ‘Is it fair enough to tell the truth or do foul play on the horoscope?
 Should I be an honest astrologer or be a ‘good liar’?

-Finally, he decided that it would be much better, to be honest in the profession rather than foul play just to earn enough money!
+Finally, he decided that it would be much better to be honest in the profession rather than foul play just to earn enough money!

-41 views0 comments
+42 views0 comments

 Recent Posts